 With one of the most active ADA defense practices in the country, we have defended more than 1,000 ADA and related accessibility claims for clients whose businesses are classified under Title III of the ADA as "public accommodations," including the following:

 - Shopping centers, malls and retail stores

 Our clients include single-property family-owned businesses as well as Fortune 100 companies with extensive real estate portfolios that include properties across the nation.

 ADA Compliance Programs

 Making your services accessible to persons with disabilities is good for business.
-It is the also the law.
+It is also the law.
 Because disabled persons, advocacy groups and the DOJ can bring lawsuits against business owners to enforce compliance with the ADA, a significant part of our practice is devoted to helping clients achieve enterprise-wide compliance and avoid exposure to expensive litigation.
-We perform accessibility-compliance audits -- including system-wide audits -- that cover the new 2010 ADA Standards for commercial facilities, including the following broad areas:
+We perform accessibility-compliance audits -- including system-wide audits -- that cover the 2010 ADA Standards for commercial facilities, including the following broad areas: